 The Little Things We Remember

-Jared was competitive by nature and enjoyed playing cards, golf and soccer.
-At golf he excelled at the “chip shot” coming from behind the bushes – which later we found out were always throws.
-Many of his closest friends were those with which he played sports.
+Jared was competitive by nature and enjoyed playing cards, golf, and soccer.
+At golf, he excelled at the “chip shot” coming from behind the bushes – which later we found out were always thrown.
+Many of his closest friends were those with whom he played sports.
 The bus rides to the high school games were a chance for Jared, and a few of his friends, to try and act like his older brother and his buddies.
 We are proud his soccer jersey still hangs at the High School.

 He was meticulous about his clothes being ironed.
 He always starched his jeans until they were stiff, very stiff.

 Then there was the Crosby Fair and Rodeo and raising animals.
 Jared’s favorite part of raising the animals was not the actual show, but the “work” he put in with his cousins.

 Jared was a loving son, brother, and friend.
 Nothing mattered more to him than the people in his life.
 As you read a few of our little memories we hope you smile thinking of your own.